-For babies through kids entering grade 9 this fall, get brains and bodies moving with the library’s sports-themed summer learning adventure, “Read for the Win.”
-Start reading now, then stop in with your updated reading log for prizes, any time between Wednesday, June 1-Friday, July 29.
+For babies through kids entering grade 9 this fall, get brains and bodies moving with the library’s sports-themed summer learning adventure, “Read for the Win," happening at all library locations Wednesday, June 1 through Friday, July 29.
 More >

 Summer experiences for teens